Uniform Investment Adviser Law Exam: Examination

-The examination is a closed book test.
+The examination is a closed book test and test takers are required to appear in person.
 On completion of the examination, the score for each section and the overall test score are immediately available to the candidate.

 Prior to January 1, 2010, a score of 68.5% was required to pass.
+To achieve a passing score, it is generally recommended applicants prepare for the exam with a high-quality prep course and practice tests to simulate test conditions.